flairysky/secretsobservatory/posts/poem_preface.md

 to discover, requiring thought and reasoning, I would spare no pains.
 I understood the form of grammar and languages with ease as I did everything that could be comprehended in a logical way.”

-For me, doing mathematics has nothing to do with numbers (honestly, I am not really a fan of them) but is all about the ideas and the psychological perception of these ideas, about their connections and their ultimate depiction in a unified way.
+For me, doing mathematics has nothing to do with numbers (Honestly, I am not really a fan of them.) but is all about the ideas and the psychological perception of these ideas, about their connections and their ultimate depiction in a unified way.
 Again, here I can cite Eisenstein:

 > “Soon I became used to advancing deeper from single theorems into a wider context and understanding theories as a unity.
 Thus the idea of a mathematical beauty dawned upon me.
 For mathematical beauty exists in the same way that aesthetic beauty does.
 It is